 During my peak weeks of feeling absolute shit, I remember saying to my Mum, “I’m sure there is something chemically wrong with my brain”.
 I felt really out of control of how I was feeling and it felt genuinely physiological like I just couldn’t feel better if I tried.

-These are huge fields of research, so I’m never gone do them justice in a short blog!
+These are huge fields of research, so I’m never going to do them justice in a short blog!
 But here we go…

 Also before we get stuck in a couple of disclaimers: